peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>ctx</i>: A precision context to control precision and rounding of the result.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the FlagRounded and FlagInexact flags (the only difference between this and RoundToExponentExact).
+ * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the FlagRounded and FlagInexact flags (the only difference between this and RoundToExponentExact).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>

 A binary number rounded to the closest integer representable in the given precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
-Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the precision context.
+Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.

 ### RoundToIntegralExact